I’ll Go to a Dentist I Can Tell What to Do! (x-rays again)

 I contacted both his general dentist and periodontist up north.
 The GP advised me that this patient had refused x-rays before.
 But, he sent me a few select PAs that he had.
 A call to the periodontist yielded a surprisingly similar story.
 The latest x-rays (which were a mish-mash collection rather than a true FMX) were from 2006!
 Nevertheless, both dentists up north emailed me what they had.
 Not surprisingly, the old x-rays revealed significant bone loss including molar furcation involvement.

 My office manager called the patient to let him know that we’d need a new FMX in order to continue treatment at my office.
 He objected and then emailed me over the weekend.
-Here is the exchange (patient in italics, my reply in bold):
+Here is the exchange (patient’s email in blue boxes, my replies follow in bold):

 ————————————————————